 In the last five years, passive funds saw a lot of inflows, and their assets under management increased many folds on account of lower fees and better performance than active funds.

 Equity Funds is a type of mutual fund invests in common stocks of companies listed on the stock market.
 The primary investment objective of this class of funds is long-term capital growth.
 Equities are at high risk, high reward asset classAsset ClassAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
 Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples..
 They can be best suited to people with high risk-taking ability and looking for higher returns.

 There are multiple types of equity funds being offered

-- Sector funds– Most risky of the lot, these funds invest in a particular sector in the economy e.g. IT sector fund will invest in technology companies only.
+- Sector funds– Most risky of the lot, these funds invest in a particular sector in the economy e.g., IT sector funds will invest in technology companies only.

-- Region or Country funds– Manager invests money in a particular region such as Asia, Latin America or Europe or in a specific country like the United Stated, India or China.
-This is slightly lower risk fund than sector fund.
+- Region or Country funds– The manager invests money in a particular region such as Asia, Latin America, or Europe or in a specific country like the United States, India, or China.
+This is a slightly lower risk fund than sector fund.

-- Diversified Funds– Less risky, as investment spread across sectors, regions, countries and market caps.
-Manager of this fund requires more skills and knowledge than any other above mentioned types.
-So selecting a right fund could be challenging.
-I will try to explain it to readers in “how to choose a Mutual fund” section.
+- Diversified Funds– Less risky as investment spread across sectors, regions, countries, and market caps.
+The manager of this fund requires more skills and knowledge than any other above mentioned types.
+So selecting the right fund could be challenging.
+I will try to explain it to readers in the “how to choose a Mutual fund” section.